 Sites numbered 1 - 10 are within the Anglia Rotation

 Sites numbered 11 - 16 are within the Essex Rotation

 An overview of the rotation structure can be found via the following link: https://heeoe.hee.nhs.uk/cardiology_hospitals_and_training

 Norfolk and Norwich University Hospital is a large, modern hospital with close links to the Norwich Medical School.
 The Cardiology Department works within the hospital and is well integrated.
-There are currently 12 full-time cardiologists with plans for expansion covering all the cardiac subspecialties.
-Subspecialty training in imaging, intervention (including primary PCI, complex procedures), simple Electrophysiology procedures and devices/complex devices is possible with exposure to GUCH as well.
+There are currently 14 full-time cardiologists with plans for expansion covering all the cardiac subspecialties.
+Subspecialty training in imaging, intervention (including primary PCI, complex procedures), simple Electrophysiology procedures and devices/complex devices is possible.
+NNUH is a level 2 specialist centre for adult congenital heart disease and provides both generic and initial specialist ACHD training.
 The cardiology registrars out of hours cover cardiology patients and primary PCI as well as dealing with certain referrals from the rest of the hospital but there is no acute GIM rota commitment.
 Cardiology on call is 1:9.

 Addenbrooke’s hospital is a very large teaching hospital comprising of in excess of 1100 beds.
 There are 4 academic and 4 clinical consultants, 4 training SpRs, 4 research SpRs and 1 senior fellow.
 There is 1:5 cardiology on call during day time and 1:10 out of hours, with variable commitments to GIM.
 There is training in diagnostic angiography, basic and complex pacing and imaging (predominantly echocardiography and limited CT/MRI).
 SpRs usually have 2 clinics per week in general cardiology although specialist clinics in inherited cardiac conditions also exist.